themiscadiz/Final-dwd/README.md

 <!-- Every README should start with an H1 -->
 # Final Project - Voting Website for your Favorite Animal
 <!-- A one sentence description of the project or assignment -->
-## This is a project is a Website where the user can vote between four options for their favorite animal.
+## This project is a Website where the user can vote between four options for their favorite animal.

 ## Click below for watch Video
 [Video_Documentation](https://youtu.be/11yXDBP00xk "AnimalVoting - DWD")